Boris-alladassi/ViSAGE/README.md

 ### 2.1.
 Downloading the app

-The repository can be downloaded *ad hoc* by click
+The repository can be downloaded manually from GitHub or cloned from the command line.

 ### 2.2.
 Setting working directory